JumpmanYouKnow/PythonNotes/TCP.md

 ### Coroutine vs Multi-threading
 Coroutine is one of the reason why Python, Go are so popular to write web servers.

-Coroutines run concurrently in a thread just like threads run concurrently in a process.
+Coroutines run concurrently in a thread just like threads run concurrently in a process
-But:
+but:

  - Concurrent execution needs context-switch and context-switch by coroutine is extremely light, which means much cheaper, faster than multi-threading
  - Coroutine is managed by user,  multi-threading is managed by kernel.
 Developers have better control of the execution flow by using coroutine, for example, a coroutine won't be forced to yield.
  - Coroutines cannot run in parallel.